victorths/conduit/conduit/doc/source/docs/deploy/deploy_heroku.md

 ## Overview

 1. Setting up a Heroku application
-2. Setting up an Conduit application to run on Heroku
+2. Setting up a Conduit application to run on Heroku
 3. Configuring application values
 4. Running the Conduit application